-If you need to create a white paper for your company or your organization, you have many important decisions to make.
-One of them is how to format the writing of your white paper.
+Knowing how to write a white paper format is one of many decisions you’ll have to make if you need to create a white paper for your company or your organization.
 Some people claim that white papers have to be in a certain format, but that isn’t true.
 There are any number of formats that may be appropriate for a white paper.
 In this post, I’ll outline a white paper format that has been effective for my clients.

 You’re probably writing the white paper to address a problem or a challenge faced by your customers or another audience.
 A great way to reinforce that and draw the audience into the white paper is to describe that problem or challenge in familiar language.
 That immediately tells the reader that you understand the issue they are facing, and that reading your white paper will be a productive use of their time.